telerik/kendo-angular-universal-demo/README.md

 #### Client data

 Any subsequent request for data - for example when the Grid pages its data, can be done in a similar way on the client.
 All we need to do is attach a handler for the Grid's `pageChange` event that will provide the `skip` and `take` parameters in the handler arguments, and then fetch data using Angular's `http` module.

-A sample implementation can be found [here](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/app/services/github.service.ts)
+A sample implementation can be found in [github.service.ts](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/app/services/github.service.ts)

-## Troubleshooting
+## See Also

 - Check the [universal-starter](https://github.com/angular/universal/issues) repository for any issues that might be related to your problem.
 - Have a question regarding Kendo UI for Angular 2?
 Browse the [StackOverflow kendo-ui-angular2 tag](http://stackoverflow.com/questions/tagged/kendo-ui-angular2).